DejunJackson/github-tweeter-bot/README.md

 - add testing

 # Notes
-This is made to be an automated script, so a Windows app like Task Scheduler should be able to run it whenever (if you have the computer on whenever it's suppose to run I think)
+- This is made to be an automated script, so a Windows app like Task Scheduler should be able to run it whenever (if you have the computer on whenever it's suppose to run I think)
-[Here](https://datatofish.com/python-script-windows-scheduler/) is a good guide on how to turn script into a batch file and automating it with Task Scheduler for Windows PC.
+- [Here](https://datatofish.com/python-script-windows-scheduler/) is a good guide on how to turn the script into a batch file and automating it with Task Scheduler for Windows PC.
-I have also included my batch file as a reference.
+- I have also included my batch file as a reference.